 Children with Special Needs

-Families of students with an Individual Education Plan (IEP) or section 504 plan must inform the school upon selection in the lottery and provide timely access to relevant documents.
+Families of students with an Individual Education Plan (IEP) or Section 504 plan must inform the school upon selection in the lottery and provide timely access to relevant documents.
 Parents will meet with the VSAS team to determine the services needed for their child and what services VSAS is able to provide.
 VSAS strives to use a full inclusion model to the greatest extent possible for students with special needs.
 In order to ensure that appropriate services are provided for all incoming students, VSAS will review student records (including a search of eCSSS system) in order to determine whether the student is receiving or has received supplemental, special education or 504 services.
 A transition meeting may be requested prior to the child’s entrance to determine how free and appropriate education services may be provided at VSAS.

 Behavior and Safety Concerns

 To ensure the safety of all students, parents and guardians must inform the school of any prior disciplinary concerns, especially those resulting in the child posing a threat to him/herself or others such as a Level III or Level IV offense or any behaviors for which the student has been previously expelled or suspended.
-Parents or guardians may be required to meet with VSAS administrators, teachers, and counselor to develop a functional behavioral assessment and behavior Support Plan.
+Parents or guardians may be required to meet with VSAS administrators, teachers, and social worker/counselor to develop a Behavior Support Plan (BSP) or a De-escalation and Safety Plan (DSP)

 Student Conduct and Discipline Policy